Chapter 22. The Z File System (ZFS)

 # zfs clone camino/home/joe@backup camino/home/joenew # ls /usr/home/joe* /usr/home/joe: backup.txz plans.txt /usr/home/joenew: backup.txz plans.txt # df -h /usr/home Filesystem Size Used Avail Capacity Mounted on usr/home/joe 1.3G 31k 1.3G 0% /usr/home/joe usr/home/joenew 1.3G 31k 1.3G 0% /usr/home/joenew

-Creating a clone makes it an exact copy of the state the dataset as it was when taking the snapshot.
+Creating a clone makes it an exact copy of the state the dataset was in when taking the snapshot.

 Changing the clone independently from its originating dataset is possible now.